ZPESystems/Ansible/examples/playbooks/system-roles/SDP/Readme.md

 PLAY RECAP *************************************************************************************************************************************************************************************************************************************************************************
 localhost                  : ok=2    changed=0    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
 ```
 - The Ansible Nodegrid Library has been successfully installed.
-The next step is to define the `inventory.yaml` file, which is a **strict requirement for the IMI building process**.
+The next step is to define the `inventory.yaml` file, which is a **strict requirement for the SDP use case**.

 ## Step 3: Build the Ansible Inventory
 ### Overview